ostafon1/Technical_Challenge/Part3-CICD-Pipeline/README.md

 ## Files
 - `main.tf`: Terraform script to automate the deployment of a web server on a virtual machine.
-- `github-actions.yml`: GitHub Actions workflow file for building, testing, and deploying a serverless application to AWS Lambda.
+- `CI_CD with GitHub Actions.yaml`: GitHub Actions workflow file for building, testing, and deploying a serverless application to AWS Lambda.

 ## Instructions